- AMain accounts

 👉 Explanation:

-Since it represents future economic benefit (cash expected to be received), it is recorded as a Current Asset on the Balance Sheet.
+Since it represents a future economic benefit, it is recorded as a Current Asset on the Balance Sheet.

-It is not Owner’s Equity (which is the owner’s investment) and not a Liability (which is an obligation to pay others).
+It is not Owner’s Equity (which represents the owner’s investment) and not a Liability (which is an obligation).

 The correct answer is: